biomodhub/biomod2/README.md

 #### <i class="fas fa-plus-square"></i> What is new ?

  You can now use non-binary data four your modelling.
 All the information can be found in the [Abundance Vignette](https://biomodhub.github.io/biomod2/articles/vignette_Abundance.html).
+It comes with two news ensemble models: `EMmode` and `EMfreq` (for the mode of the response and the frequency of that mode).

 <br/><br/><br/>